|Nutritional Guidelines (per serving)|

 This may be a modern cocktail, but it has a classic style that is very refreshing.
 The Lady Liberty comes from the Living Room Bar & Terrace of the W New York - Downtown and was first found on their 2014 summer cocktail menu.
 While it may no longer be available there, you can still enjoy its incredible taste in your own living room.

 The Lady Liberty is an interesting cocktail that offers a nice exploration of flavors that rarely come together in the same glass.
-Rum and orgeat syrup is a favorite tiki cocktail combination.
+Rum and orgeat syrup is a favorite tropical cocktail combination.
 Rather than the usual fruit juices, they're mixed with maraschino and Chartreuse liqueurs to give the drink a fascinating profile.
-To finish it offer, there's a good dose of lime and absinthe adds a punch which can only come from that spirit.
+To finish it off, there's a good dose of lime and absinthe adds a punch that can only come from that spirit.

 Though all of that may seem like a mess of flavors tossed together, it works surprisingly well.
 If you're up for a cocktail adventure, the Lady Liberty is sure to please!